-High FPS in gaming is always desirable for smooth, enjoyable and lag free gaming experience.
-However, in some cases you may want to limit FPS in games for getting the best gaming experience without any screen tearing and stuttering.
+High FPS in gaming is always desirable for a smooth, enjoyable and lag-free gaming experience.
+However, in some cases, you may want to limit FPS in games for getting the best gaming experience without any screen tearing and stuttering.
 For example, if you want G-Sync or FreeSync to work properly then you want to limit the game FPS to the monitor’s maximum refresh rate, because G-Sync / FreeSync technologies do not work above the monitor’s refresh rate.
-So, if you are having a 75Hz monitor and you are getting 100 FPS in a game then you want to the cap the game FPS to 75 or preferably a bit lower for G-Sync / FreeSync to work properly, because above the monitor’s refresh rate they get turned off, and screen tearing will eventually occur whenever the game FPS goes above the monitor’s refresh rate.
+So, if you are having a 75Hz monitor and you are getting 100 FPS in a game then you want to the cap the game FPS to 75 or preferably a bit lower for G-Sync / FreeSync to work properly because above the monitor’s refresh rate they get turned off, and screen tearing will eventually occur whenever the game FPS goes above the monitor’s refresh rate.

 You can also save a little bit of power by capping your game FPS because it takes some load off the graphics card.
 Moreover, your graphics card GPU temperature may also run a couple of degrees lower, because the GPU is doing less work is not being utilized to the full potential.
-However, these benefits are mainly dependent on the game and the graphics card, because if you are limiting your FPS from 150 FPS to 75 FPS then you will have extra advantage in terms of power and temperatures compared to limiting FPS from 90 FPS to 75 FPS.
+However, these benefits are mainly dependent on the game and the graphics card, because if you are limiting your FPS from 150 FPS to 75 FPS then you will have an extra advantage in terms of power and temperatures compared to limiting FPS from 90 FPS to 75 FPS.
 This can also result in better stability and reduction in stuttering in games, especially if you are being bottlenecked by your CPU.

 Must Read: Best Softwares to Measure FPS in Games